Bears (The Bear): Plot

-The Berzattos arrive at Tiff's wedding, with Richie bringing Sydney along for emotional support.
-Cousin Michelle (Sarah Paulson) briefly and awkwardly encounters Donna (Jamie Lee Curtis) before going upstairs to spend some quality time with bride Tiffany before she has to fly back to New York for rehearsal for one of her acting jobs.
-Carmy panics upon seeing Donna again, but is rescued by Richie and Syd, and then finds a moment to himself in an unused room somewhere on the property, where he runs into Lee (Bob Odenkirk).
-Lee reveals to Carmy that he and Mikey became friends before the latter's death, and insists that Donna (Jamie Lee Curtis) is working on improving herself.
-Sydney sits with Donna and speaks positively about working with Carmy; Donna leaves the wedding with Lee soon after.
-Syd debriefs Carmy on her talk with Donna, and Carmy introduces Cousin Stevie (John Mulaney) to his "friend Syd," and three talk about how Carmy crashed on Michelle and Stevie's couch when he worked in New York.
-Frank begs Richie's help in consoling his daughter Eva (Annabelle Toomey), who is hiding under a table to avoid performing a planned dance with Frank.
-Richie, Frank, and Claire (Molly Gordon) get under the table to talk to her, and are gradually joined by most of the Berzattos, Tiff, the Faks, Marcus (Lionel Boyce), and Chester (Carmen Christopher), who used to work for Frank's mom.
-The group takes turns opening up about their fears.
-Claire and Carmy reconnect afterwards, while Natalie and Francie (Brie Larson), revealed to be former best friends and who were once romantically involved, reconcile.
-Ted tells Kelly (Mitra Jouhari), Claire's roommate and his current girlfriend, for the first time in their relationship that he loves her.
-Neil Fak tells Claire that he thinks she is pretty but then denies it seconds later.
-Evie agrees to dance with her incoming stepfather "Waldo," and Uncle Jimmy (Oliver Platt) reassures Tiff that she will always be a Bear no matter what.
+Sydney helps Richie calm down before entering.
+Natalie and Francie (Brie Larson) see each other for the first time in years and start arguing.
+Cousin Michelle (Sarah Paulson) briefly and awkwardly encounters Donna (Jamie Lee Curtis), before going upstairs to spend some quality time with bride Tiffany, who is sad yet relieved that her mother is not present.
+Stevie (John Mulaney) and Claire comfort Frank about how many Berzattos are in attendance and reassure him things will be fine even though they suspect it will be a lovable disaster.
+It is revealed that Natalie and Francie used to be best friends and hooked up at some point.
+Carmy, already anxious, panics upon seeing Donna for the first time in years.
+Richie and Syd rescue him by saying he is needed in the kitchen, where he finds a moment to himself but runs into Lee (Bob Odenkirk).
+Lee says that he and Mikey became friends before the latter's death, that Mikey was proud of Carmy, that Lee saw Carmy at Mikey's funeral though no one else knew he attended, and that Donna (Jamie Lee Curtis) is learning to express emotional pain instead of letting it build up.
+Sydney sits with Donna, who is not drinking, and speaks positively about working with Carmy.
+Donna calmly leaves with Lee soon after.
+Syd debriefs Carmy on her talk with Donna.
+Frank begs Richie's help in consoling his daughter Evie (Annabelle Toomey), who is hiding under a table to avoid performing a planned dance with Frank.
+Richie, Frank, and Claire (Molly Gordon) get under the table to talk to her, and are gradually joined by most of the Berzattos, Tiff, the Faks, Kelly (Mitra Jouhari), Marcus (Lionel Boyce), and Chester (Carmen Christopher).
+The group takes turns opening up about their fears to reassure Evie.
+Afterwards, Richie tells Uncle Jimmy (Oliver Platt) the story about the Kyoto rock garden from season three, but with a new insight: that Richie is not a rock all alone, but the sand, connecting all these people.
+Natalie and Francie reconcile.
+Claire and Carmy reconnect and dance.
+Ted tells Kelly that he loves her.
+Evie agrees to dance with her new stepfather Frank.
+Tiff confides to Uncle Jimmy that she was worried she would lose the Berzatto extended family when she and Richie divorced, but he reassures her that she will always be a Bear no matter what.
 The episode ends with Tiff and Richie dancing together, Tiff overcome with emotion, and Richie smiling down at her and embracing her.
-Richie returns home alone but overjoyed.
+Richie returns home, alone but overjoyed, as he receives the photo of everyone together under the table.

 Production

+Writing

+Joanna Calo wrote the teleplay for "Bears."